solacese/terraform-ansible-solace-sdkperf/terraform/aws/README.md

 ## Instructions

 1. **Select the type of deployment you need: standalone or HA**
-   Terraform configuration files for AWS have been separated into 2 folders, according to the infraestructure you need to create:
+   Terraform configuration files for AWS have been separated into 2 folders, according to the infrastructure you need to create:
    - [standalone brokers](./standalone)
    - [HA brokers](./HA)
    Select the one needed by getting into the respective folder.